actility/tpxle-nit/docs/LNS_Connectivity_Setup_Guide.md

-# TPXLE-NIT LNS Setup Guide
+# TPXLE-NIT LNS Connectivity Setup Guide

 The ThingPark X Location Engine Network Interface Translator can be used with the following LoRaWAN Network Servers.